plasma-group/pigi/packages/docs/src/spec/src/01-core/merkle-interval-tree.rst

 1. Compute the internal node that corresponds to the leaf node such that ``node.index = leaf.start`` and ``node.hash`` is the hash of the concatenation of ``leaf.start``, ``leaf.end``, and ``leaf.data``, in that order.
 2. For each element of the proof:

-   1. Use the index of the leaf node to determine whether the element is a left or right sibling of the current internal node.
+   a) Use the index of the leaf node to determine whether the element is a left or right sibling of the current internal node.
-   2. Compute the parent of the two siblings.
+   b) Compute the parent of the two siblings.
-   3. Set the current internal node to be the parent.
+   c) Set the current internal node to be the parent.

 3. Check if the current internal node is equal to the root node.

 Pseudocode